devyanshi-t/DemoOne/ReadMe.md

 </p>

  1. Open Powershell for windows and set to path to folder consisting the template files.
- 2. Connect to Azure Account by the below command <br/> You will be provided with a link and code.
+ 2. Connect to Azure Account by the below command .You will be provided with a link and code.
 Go to the link and enter the code to connect.<br/>
  ```bash
  connect-AzAccount
  ```